 If I win, will I have to send in high-resolution files of my work?

 Yes.
 Once the jury has made its final selection, we will contact you to request high-resolution files to produce the exhibition.

 Who will decide which works are selected?

-A select group of internationally renowned jurors from around the world will view all the images submitted and select the winning entries.
+A select group of internationally renowned jurors from around the world will select the winning entries.

 When will I know if I have been selected?

-A shortlist will be announced on the Festival website as well as social networks, and notified to all the participants on March 9, 2020.The winners will be announced to all the participants and published on the Festival website and its social networks on March 12, 2020.
-If you have not been notified that your work has been selected by 9 March 2020, please assume your application has not been successful.
+A shortlist will be announced on the Festival website as well as social networks on March 1st, 2021.The winners will be announced on the Festival website and its social networks on March 4th, 2021.
+If you have not been notified that your work has been selected by 1st March 2021, please assume your application has not been successful.

 Due to the high number of submissions to the Open Call, it is impossible for the jury to provide personalized comments to the participants.